A Letter From A Black Artistic Director

 share a physical space that is open to artists and community.

 In 2013, HartBeat moved into the Carriage House Theater located on Farmington Avenue in Hartford.
-Our home provides an opportunity for HartBeat to produce a season of events that extends beyond our mainstage and education productions.
-Our goal is to offer our community consistently dynamic live presentations by HartBeat Ensemble as well as other Connecticut-based artists and companies.
+Our home provides an opportunity for HartBeat to produce a season of events that extends beyond our mainstage and education productions and to create a unique space for artists and the community to gather and experience live performance as well as engage in community conversations.
 Click Carriage House Rentals for more information on our community rental program!

 Godfrey L. Simmons Jr., Artistic Director